Skip to main content

 Experts have lowered the recommended age to get screened and take action.

-Getting a colonoscopy is something many people don’t even start thinking about until the gray hairs start to set in.
-But actor James Van Der Beek's November 2024 announcement that he had been diagnosed with colon cancer at age 47 proves that it does not just strike the elderly.
-Cases of young-onset colorectal cancer, in people in their 40s, 30s and even their 20s, have increased by 51% since 1994, according to the National Cancer Institute.
+Getting a colonoscopy is something many people don’t even start thinking about until the gray hairs begin to show.
+But the news of actor James Van Der Beek’s death in February 2026 at age 48 — following a public battle with colorectal cancer — is a powerful reminder that this disease does not just strike the elderly.
+The rate of colorectal cancer in people under 50 has been rising by about 2–3% per year over the past decade, according to the American Cancer Society.

 Know the signs